erikerlandson/erikerlandson.github.com/_posts/2020-04-30-unit-analysis-for-linear-algebra.md

 u_1 u_m & u_2 u_m  & \dots & u_m ^ 2 \\
 \end{bmatrix}
 $$

+So tabular data matrices and their "self-products" of the form $$ X^T X $$ are one useful class of matrix product that has a well defined unit signature.

 #### Unit Analysis of Matrix Inverse